Josh Matavesi: International career

-In November 2009, he was called up to join the Fiji team for the 2009 Autumn Internationals against Scotland, Ireland and Romania, replacing Kameli Ratuvou.
+In November 2009, he was called up to join the Fiji team for the 2009 Autumn Internationals against Scotland, Ireland and Romania.
 He made his debut against Scotland playing at fullback and was replaced in the second-half.
 He came off the bench against Ireland, replacing Norman Ligairi at fullback, but in the final test against Romania, he started at flyhalf because Fiji's first choice 10, Nicky Little had already returned to his club along with a few other players.
 Fiji defeated the Romanians 29 - 18 with Matavesi scoring 9 points and converting 3 of the 4 tries.

 He was part of Fiji's U20 team in the 2010 IRB Junior World Championship in June 2010.
 In October, he was selected again to the Fiji team to take part in Fiji's end of year rugby tour to Europe.

 In 2015 Matavesi was named in Fiji's 2015 Rugby World Cup squad.

 On 22 May 2018 he was named in the Barbarians squad to face England in the Quilter Cup Fixture.
 Following fitness tests, It was determined Bundee Aki and Charles Piutau would both miss the game while fly-half AJ MacGinty was withdrawn by his club.
 This led to Matavesi, Finn Russell and Malakai Fekitoa being added to the squad with the addition of Denis Buckley and Newcastle Falcons teammate Nili Latu.
 The Barbarians beat England 63–45.

 On 9 October 2019, after the conclusion of Fiji's involvement of the 2019 Rugby World Cup, Matevasi announced his retirement from international rugby, via a post on Instagram.